nyxnor/onionjuggler/README.md

 sed -i'' "s|^exec_cmd_alt_user=.*|exec_cmd_alt_user=\"doas\"|" /etc/onionjuggler.conf
 ```

+#### Caveats

+Note that no variable that refers to a folder do NOT end with a trailing `/`.
+Keep it that way, else it will break.
+The required packages can have different names depending on the operating system, modify accordingly.

+The `$exec_cmd_alt_user` to run a command as another (alternative) user such as `doas` and `sudo` need to be already configured, this project won't modify the `/etc/sudoers` or `/etc/doas.conf`, it is up to the user to configure the file and and your user to the privileged group.

+It is recommended to have `tor` already installed, because as it is a service, it has to be enabled to start on boot and the service managers may vary depending on your operating system.

+Read [docs/compatibility.md](docs/compatibility.md) for the detailed configuration file for your operating system.

 ### Setup the enviroment

 Run from inside the cloned repository to create the tor directories, create manual pages and copy scripts to path: